-If you wish to contact me, you can leave a comment on a post, or email me at scribbler AT texasscribbler dot com.
+If you wish to contact me, you can leave a comment on a post, or email me at cavalryscoutbooks AT yahoo dot com.
 If you are a descendant of a member of the regiment, I invite you to share photos, letters, diaries or other information and sincerely hope that you will.

 P.S.
 I also blog at www.texasscribbler.com, where you will find controversy aplenty, as I enjoy expressing my contrary political views after years of being muzzled by various Democrat editors.
 And there’s also this brief description of me:

-“Retired Texas newspaperman (politics, crime, science, medicine, technology), married father of a young son, antique rose gardener, new adult student of the violin, independent publisher, and Vietnam combat veteran (MACV, I Corps, 1969)”
+“Retired Texas newspaperman (politics, crime, science, medicine, meteorology), married father of a 14-year-old son, antique rose gardener, adult student of the violin, fiddle dance band sideman, independent publisher, and Vietnam combat veteran (MACV, I Corps, 1969)”

-I also write a promotional blog for my independently-published, professionally-edited historical novel, Knoxville 1863, at www.knoxville1863.com, which you may find of further interest because part of it is about the 13th Mississippi.
+I also write a promotional blog for my professionally-edited historical novel, Knoxville 1863, at www.knoxville1863.com, which you may find of further interest because part of it is about the 13th Mississippi.